 Last year, we conducted a national survey with human resources (HR) managers responsible for hiring.
 The survey revealed that critical thinking, problem solving, teamwork, self-control, adaptability and memory – often collectively referred to as executive function skills – are more highly valued in entry-level candidates than technical abilities, academic background and other factors.
 Two-thirds of HR managers also agreed that hiring entry-level employees with these skills is a top priority for their company’s long-term success.

-- 70 percent of seasoned HR managers surveyed said entry-level employees are rarely proficient in executive function skills.
+- 70% of seasoned HR managers agreed that entry-level employees are rarely proficient in executive function skills.

-- 25 percent of respondents said entry-level employees are becoming less proficient in executive function skills over time.
+- 25% of respondents said entry-level employees are becoming less proficient in executive function skills over time.

 - The majority of HR managers agreed that executive function skills are difficult to teach to entry-level employees in the workplace.

-These findings may seem a little scary, especially when coupled with research stating 90 percent of employers worldwide believe skills like self-control and teamwork will only become increasingly important in the future.
+These findings may seem a little scary, especially when research shows that 90 percent of employers worldwide believe skills like self-control and teamwork will only become increasingly important in the future.

-But there’s good news for parents – these executive function skills actually have their roots in early childhood, and parents, grandparents, early education providers and other caregivers have the opportunity to help children develop these skills.
+But there’s good news for parents – executive function skills are rooted in early childhood.
+There is mounting evidence that parents, grandparents, early education providers and other caregivers have the opportunity to help children develop these skills.
 By intentionally nurturing executive function skills during children’s first few years (find out how here), parents and caregivers can help set them up for success that will last a lifetime.